Under this grant, CCHD:

 CCHD’s work with food pantries has been shared widely, both at the State and national levels, including at the New York State Academy of Nutrition and Dietetics 2019 Annual Meeting and at the 2018 National WIC Association conference, which also supported the production of videos about the project.
 Some aspects of the project are easy to replicate.
 For example, Feeding America, the largest hunger relief organization in the country, promotes the use of behavioral nudges.
 CCHD also produced educational packets for food pantry staff and volunteers that offer guidance on which foods to promote and how, including recipes to encourage clients to try new items and a template for requesting healthy donations from food drive organizers.

 Regionally, CCHD has provided technical assistance to other rural counties and independent food pantries.
-However, many rural counties in New York State do not have the same network of pantries that Clinton County does, so scaling up this project in other counties may require more work and time for building staff capacity and partnering with independent pantries.
+However, many rural counties in New York State do not have the same network of pantries that Clinton County does, so scaling up this project may require more work and time for building staff capacity and partnering with independent pantries.

 The Joint Council for Economic Opportunity (JCEO), a partner of the project that runs several food pantries across the North Country, has built on this work to provide access to healthier food options.
 JCEO expanded its Mobile Market program into Clinton County, and is now able to serve more rural residents on a more frequent basis.
 Its mobile markets accept Double Up Food Bucks, a nutrition incentive program that NYSHealth has supported across the State.
 Double Up Food Bucks offers a dollar-to-dollar match on SNAP (Supplemental Nutrition Assistance Program, formerly known as food stamps) purchases at farmers markets and farm stands.
-The incentive is a way to increase access to and affordability of fresh fruits and vegetables to low-income individuals and families.
+The incentive is a way to increase access to and affordability of fresh fruits and vegetables for low-income individuals and families.

 Co-funding and Additional Funds Leveraged: N/A